Prosthetic and Neural Implants

 In contrast, a neural implant will be described as a device that is connected directly to the brain or brain stem, which operates in one of two modes.
 A passive implant would be able to intercept brain activity and convert that activity into a digital stream or pattern.
 This information could then be used as an input by an external AI system to infer some mental state or possibly memories within the brain.
 An active implant would provide the return channel allowing information to be input directly into the brain.
 However, as in the case of the prosthetic implants, this information would only be meaningful, if the brain supported an appropriate configuration of neurons to interpret the pattern superimposed on the brain via the implants.
 However, one of the greatest attributes of the neural network within the human brain is its ability to adapt and learn.
 In principle, it has been shown that neurons in the brain can adapt to new information received by neural implants and learn to perform new functions.

 At this point, we need to be clear that this is only a statement of requirements rather than a prediction.
 All too often, even the news that a primitive implant has been developed triggers dramatic reports along the lines of 'The Cyborgs have arrived'.
 We live in a world, where some initial ideas are reported and promoted in a way that all perspective on any real progress can be lost.
 Today, our current reality is that humans receive information through their input senses and transmit information through the motor control of their muscles, which includes the ability to sign, talk, write, draw and even type badly with one finger.
 In a rational state of mind, the higher thought processes of the brain interpret the information and then trigger an appropriate motor response.
-Within the totality of the process, we call life, explicit knowledge is acquired and implicit knowledge inferred from previous experience or logic and laid down in memories, constructed from billions of neurons.
+Within the totality of the process, we call life, explicit knowledge is acquired and implicit knowledge inferred from previous experience or logic laid down in memories, constructed from billions of neurons.
 It is probably fair to say that we currently only have a rudimentary understanding of how any of these processes really function; especially the higher thought processes.

 So will it ever be possible to construct a two-way brain-computer interface (BCI)?

-In all honesty, it is not clear that anybody can yet fully answer this question either, but could anybody have answered how the human genome could be mapped in 1953, when Crick and Watson first discovered the double-helix nature of DNA?
+In all honesty, it is not clear that anybody can yet fully answer this question, but could anybody have answered how the human genome could be mapped in 1953, when Crick and Watson first discovered the double-helix nature of DNA?
 Then, as now, breakthroughs will occur in increments, some due to brilliance, others by hard work and persistence.
 Clearly, developments such as weak AI and advances in nano-technology linked to a new generation of brain scanners should not be overlooked.
 Such technologies could help transform our understanding of the brain and support the ability to insert neural implants over the next few decades.
 However, let us also be realistic about the difficulties, as the ability to both extract and insert coherent thoughts and memories directly into a living brain is still in the realms of science fiction.

-Of course, this does not preclude more pragmatic approaches to the implementation of a two-way brain-computer interface (BCI) using both prosthetic and neural implants being considered.
+Of course, this does not preclude more pragmatic stepwise approaches to the implementation of a two-way brain-computer interface (BCI) using both prosthetic and neural implants being considered.
 It is highlighted that we are now entering the realm of almost pure speculation, but the diagram above tries to illustrate a configuration of prosthetic and neural implants that would function as a two-way BCI.
 Initially, neural implants would be limited to the passive mode, which only allows the brain to be monitored to determine its overall mental state, e.g. awake or sleeping etc. However, by learning to control certain mental states, it might be possible for the brain to actively control the basic operational state of other implants, e.g. on/off.

 The key assumption is that prosthetic implants continue to develop to a point, where within a few decades, they start to become capable of not only inputting visual and auditory signals onto the appropriate nerve fibres, but also able to intercept and store these signals, which can then be shared or played back.
 So the visual or auditory signal patterns being input into one person's prosthetic implants may have been intercepted from another person's implants and transferred through a BCI via a central AI system for distribution.
 While this approach would allow Homo Cybernetic to share images or sounds with each other, the input could equally be generated by an AI computer simulation and provide a form of extended or artificial reality.
-It is also highlighted that information being output as speech would also be picked up and distributed via the local auditory implants, so that all sights and sounds would be a shared experience.
+It is also highlighted that information being output as speech would also be picked up and distributed via the local auditory implants, so that all sights and sounds could be a shared experience.

 How does this approach differ from virtual reality?